vinothmdev/word-monster/README.md

   - the letter inside the button is coloured differently (green if correct, red if incorrect) and
   - the button is disabled so cannot be clicked again.
 - See screenprint below which covers user stories 4, 5, 6 and 7.
-5. **Expectation:** *As a visting user, I want to know if my guess was correct or not so that I can plan my next guess*
+5. **Expectation:** *As a visiting user, I want to know if my guess was correct or not so that I can plan my next guess*
 - During the game, after the user clicks on a letter from the onscreen keyboard to make a guess, the resulting changes on screen differ depending on whether the guess was correct or not, thus indicating to the user if they were correct or not.
 - If the guess was correct:
   - the letter is displayed in the appropriate place in the word